Lochy2000/save-the-bird/README.md

     -   os, for the clear tool to clear the terminal window.
     -   colorama, to color and style text.

--   Programming language was Pyhton
+-   Programming language was Python.

 -   Github was used to store the repository for submission.